 Now, the question is why does this happen with USB extension cable?
-The answer lies in the fact that attaching extension cord drops the voltage, resists the flowing current and therefore, makes the portable hard drive problematic.
+The answer lies in the fact that attaching extension cable drops the voltage, resists the flowing current and therefore makes the portable hard drive problematic.
 Extension cords are made from copper mostly.
-Copper is a good conductor but not a super conductor and has resistance also.
+Copper is a good electricity conductor but not a super conductor and has resistance also.
 Due to the resistance, direct current with low voltage does not flow long distance because much of its power is lost during the journey.
 The ultimate result is what people face using extension cable.

 Portable hard drives made by Seagate, Western Digital, Toshiba etc usually have small USB data cables.
-But I remember, Maxtor used to make portable hard drives with long data cables but those required two USB ports.
+I remember Maxtor used to make portable hard drives with long data cables but those required two USB ports.
 In those cables, there were two sub cables.
 One sub cable was ‘Data cable’ and the other one was ‘Power cable’.
 Power cable helped to maintain the constant voltage in Data cable.

 If you are using an HDD/SSD enclosure to run your internal 2.5″ hard drive or solid state drive and you are suffering from frequent disconnections or drive is not getting detected at all, check that HDD or SSD is firmly connected with enclosure circuit board, cable is fine and you are not using a USB extension cable.